hexoul/aws-lambda-eth-proxy/README.md

 Furthermore IPFS will be applied to this project to maximize service utility by supporting token development.

 # Build
-1. Build
 ```shell
 cd $GOPATH/src/{repo}/eth-rpc
 go get
 make
 ```
-2. Setting Lambda on AWS with binary file in $GOPATH/src/{repo}/eth-rpc/bin
-3. Setting API Gateway as proxy on AWS
-4. Link between Lambda and API Gateway

 # Test
 1. Move each module directory such as json, rpc and so on